China vows not to sell arms to any party in Ukraine war - The Boston Globe

 Baerbock warned that a conflict in the Taiwan Strait, through which much of the world’s international trade passes, would bring global disaster.

 “We therefore view the increasing tensions in the Taiwan Strait with great concern,” she said.
-“Conflicts must be resolved peacefully.”
+“Conflicts must be resolved peacefully.
+A unilateral change of the status quo would not be acceptable to us as Europeans.”